digitalocean/doctl/CONTRIBUTING.md

 #### Setup

-To release `doctl` you need to install:
+To release `doctl`, you need to install:

 * [xgo](https://github.com/karalabe/xgo)
 * [github-release](https://github.com/aktau/github-release)

-And make them available at your `PATH`.
+And make them available in your `PATH`.
 You can use `go get -u` for both of them and add your `$GOPATH/bin` to your `PATH` so your scripts will find them.

-You will also need valid `GITHUB_TOKEN` environment variable with access to the `digitalocean/doctl` repo.
+You will also need a valid `GITHUB_TOKEN` environment variable with access to the `digitalocean/doctl` repo.

 #### Scripts

-To build `doctl` for all its platforms run `scripts/stage.sh major minor patch` (ie. `scripts/stage.sh 1 5 0`).
-This will place all files and its checksums at `builds/major.minor.patch/release`.
+To build `doctl` for all its platforms, run `scripts/stage.sh major minor patch` (e.g. `scripts/stage.sh 1 5 0`).
+This will place all files and their checksums in `builds/major.minor.patch/release`.

-Then mark the release on github with `scripts/release.sh v<version>` (ie. `scripts/release.sh v1.5.0`, _note_ the `v`).
+Mark the release on GitHub with `scripts/release.sh v<version>` (e.g. `scripts/release.sh v1.5.0`, _note_ the `v`),

-Then upload using `scripts/upload.sh <version>` to mark it on github.
+then upload using `scripts/upload.sh <version>`.

-Now go to [releases](https://github.com/digitalocean/doctl/releases) and update the release description to contain all changelog entries for this specific release.
+Finally, go to [releases](https://github.com/digitalocean/doctl/releases) and update the release description to contain all changelog entries for this specific release.

 Also don't forget to update: